Table of Contents

 Does Diet Affect Your Skin?

-You may have been told that what you eat affects your skin and can cause outbreaks, but the debate about diet playing a role in acne frequency still rages on.
+You may have been told that what you eat affects your skin and that it can be the cause of pimples and outbreaks, but the debate about diet playing a role in acne frequency still rages on.
 Many dermatologists will vehemently dismiss the claims that food and acne are linked, as so much of the research surrounding this aspect of skin care has been inconclusive.
 Studies either yielded weak results, or were flawed with too few subjects or lack of control groups.

 One study that gained a lot of traction in the acne vs. food debate appeared in the Archives of Dermatology in 2002.
 This research was based on the study of 115 people in Eastern Paraguay and 1,200 individuals in Papua New Guinea.
 The individuals in this study lived on a diet of self-raised lean meats and fresh plant foods, and scientists were astonished to record not a singular case of acne in either population.
 Based on this evidence, researchers concluded that the standard Western diet composed largely of starches and refined sugars might be a culprit between the high rates of acne in the Western world.